 And the same thing goes for when you stumble onto a really successful strategy: you can divert more resources to the winning campaign as soon as you identify it.

-Keyword Level Tracking
+Visitor Level Tracking

 There’s a lot of data about what people are searching, but a lot less data about why they’re searching it.
 In particular, there’s very little data about how searchers who reach your site will behave once they get there.
 Some of them are just coming for information.
 Some might want to ask a simple question, and others will be interested in becoming customers.

-Call tracking with keyword level tracking answers these questions.
+Call tracking with visitor level tracking answers these questions.
 When someone reaches a website from a particular keyword search, they are shown a special telephone number, one that links that visitor to their search and to their phone call.
 That way you know which keywords are worth competing for and which ones are best not to spend the time and resources on.

 Comparing PPC and Organic SEO